alexnanchen/course3project/CodeBook.md

   - User identifiant
   - An integer between 1 and 30

-2. activity: int
+2. activity: char
-  - User activity number
+  - User activity
   - The activity during which measurements where made
   - Possible values are:
-    - 1: walking
+    - walking
-    - 2: walking_upstairs
+    - walking_up
-    - 3: waling_downstairs
+    - waling_down
-    - 4: sitting
+    - sitting
-    - 5: standing
+    - standing
-    - 6: laying
+    - laying

 3. set: int
   - The set id for the current observation